 - One week for Easter

 The preschool abides by the decision of the Lynchburg City Schools concerning school closings due to inclement weather.
 If the Lynchburg City Schools are closed, we will be closed.
 If they open two hours late, we will open one hour late.
-Updates regarding closings or delays are available on WSET-TV13.
+Updates regarding closings or delays are available on WSET-TV13 and through the REMIND app.
 The preschool does not make up days lost due to inclement weather.

 Drop-Off and Pick-Up Policy